-The School of Communication Sciences and Disorders offers a sequence of courses for students with a degree in another discipline to prepare for application to graduate programs in speech-language pathology and audiology.
+The School of Communication Sciences and Disorders offers a speech-language pathology post-baccalaureate program for students with a degree in another discipline to prepare for application to graduate programs in speech-language pathology and audiology.

 The speech-language pathology post-baccalaureate program in communication sciences and disorders is a non-degree program.
 The post-bacc course sequence provides in-depth study of normal speech, language and hearing processes, and a background orientation to disorders of communication.

 Why Complete Your Speech-Language Pathology Post-Baccalaureate at Pacific University?

 Fully online (asynchronous), in-person, or hybrid program options

 All admitted post-baccalaureate students receive one-on-one advising from dedicated faculty.
 Students can choose between fully online, hybrid, or in-person programs lasting between one and two years.
 In the fully online program, students can complete course requirements on their own schedule, accommodating for work and/or caregiving responsibilities.
 We understand the real-life responsibilities of our students and strive to create a learning environment that supports the learning process.
 Our post-bacc program is designed to meet the requirements of admission into graduate school for speech-language pathology.

 Our 'Early Assurance' program

 This program provides Pacific post-bac students an opportunity to receive an offer of admission to Pacific’s graduate program in speech-language pathology up to 3 months earlier than the typical application timeline.
 Eligible students can submit application materials, participate in an admissions interview, and receive an offer of admission before the end of the Fall semester.
 This process mirrors the holistic review methods we use during the regular admissions cycle, just on an earlier timeline.
 No matter what, ALL Pacific post-bac students are guaranteed an interview in the typical application cycle when they apply to Pacific for grad school!